wulab-github/IgPPI/README.md

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
 The outputs from our machine-learning-based prediction program are listed as follows:
-CElegantIgPPI_MLtest_Result.dat give the predicted probability for all 1081 possible interactions among 46 cell surface proteins in C. elegans.
+CElegantIgPPI_MLtest_Result.dat gives the predicted probability for all 1081 possible interactions among 46 cell surface proteins in C. elegans.
 CElegantIgPPI_MLtest_Result_ranked.dat contains all 1081 possible interactions among 46 cell surface proteins in C. elegans ranked by their overall predicted probability.
 CElegansIgPPI_MLtestResult_Ranked.xlsx is the Excel format file of all 1081 possible interactions among 46 cell surface proteins in C. elegans ranked by their overall predicted probability.
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>